vincentrose88/SNPextractor/README.md

 ##How to use
 ### Examples
 Extract dosage information for 4 SNPs for three inter99 individuals from Decode dataset:
-`./extractor.sh -s SNPlist.example -i individualslist.example -v /emc/cbmr/data/imputed/decode-Nov09-sanger-hwe10e5/ -t DOSAGE -o inter99.decode.example`
+`./extractor.sh -s SNPlist.example -i individualslist.example -v /emc/cbmr/data/imputed/decode-Nov09-sanger-hwe10e5/ -t DOSAGE -o inter99.decode.example -a`

 Extract genotype information for 4 SNPs for all individuals in studies 1 and 2 from Decode dataset:
-`./extractor.sh -s SNPlist.example -c 1,2 -v /emc/cbmr/data/imputed/decode-Nov09-sanger-hwe10e5/ -t GENOTYPE -o project.1.2.decode.example`
+`./extractor.sh -s SNPlist.example -c 1,2 -v /emc/cbmr/data/imputed/decode-Nov09-sanger-hwe10e5/ -t GENOTYPE -o project.1.2.decode.example -a`

-Extract likelihood information for 4 SNPs for all individuals from Decode dataset:
+Extract likelihood information for 4 SNPs for all individuals from decode dataset for an GRS:
-`./extractor.sh -s SNPlist.example -v /emc/cbmr/data/imputed/decode-Nov09-sanger-hwe10e5/ -t LIKELIHOOD -o all.decode.example`
+`./extractor.sh -s SNPlist.example -v /emc/cbmr/data/imputed/decode-Nov09-sanger-hwe10e5/ -t LIKELIHOOD -o all.decode.example -a -g`

 ### Run